labstreaminglayer/App-BAlert/README.md

 # Overview

-The BAlert LSL Application is currently untested by should work with the B-Alert X4, X10 and X24 systems produced by Advanced Brain Monitoring (http://www.b-alert.com/).
+The BAlert LSL Application is currently untested by should work with the B-Alert X10 and X24 systems produced by Advanced Brain Monitoring (http://www.b-alert.com/).

-**This is under construction.
-The Usage instructions below are outdated.
-The Build Instructions are likely to change.""
+The old version of the source code (that targets the now defunct SDK) can be found under [tag 1.0](https://github.com/labstreaminglayer/App-BAlert/releases/tag/v1.0).

+Moving forward this app will use the Athena SDK.
+(This may or may not require the BAlert-Live application?).

 # Usage
   * Make sure that the device is turned on and properly connected.

-  * Start the BAlert app.
+  * Start the LSLBAlert.exe application.
 You should see a window like the following.
 > > ![balert.png](balert.png)

   * Click the "Link" button.
 If all goes well you should now have a stream on your lab network that has name "BAlert" and type "EEG".